Convolutional Spiking Neural Networks for Detecting Anticipatory Brain Potentials Using Electroencephalogram: Introduction

-As a competitor to the 'discriminant analysis' methods, the other popular classification method is using neural networks and deep neural networks.
-Hernandez, \emph{et al} \cite{hernandez_mozos_ferrandez_antelis_2018} conducted a braking intention study using support vector machines and convolutional neural networks (CNNs) to differentiate normal driving and braking intention EEG signals.
-Nguyen, \emph{et al} \cite{nguyen_chung_2019} compared EEG band power-based and autoregressive-based feature selection methods for braking intent detection using EEG signals as input to a multilayer perceptron neural network, reporting better accuracy with the autoregressive based method.
-Lee, \emph{et al} \cite{lee_kim_lee_2017} used recurrent convolutional neural networks (RCNNs) to predict braking intention from EEG data.
-Although there are some examples of neural network usage in the literature, the use of SNNs for braking intention EEG decoding problem is not widely explored and is significantly novel since SNNs have an inherent ability to reduce energy consumption.
-The motivation for using CSNNs as a braking intention classifier stems from the popularity of other deep learning methods for solving braking intent detection problems, as seen in the previous work, and other EEG decoding problems \cite{9721187}.
-When implemented on emerging high-efficiency neuromorphic-computing hardware \cite{merolla_arthur_alvarez_icaza_cassidy_sawada_akopyan_jackson_imam_guo_nakamura_etal_2014, jo_chang_ebong_bhadviya_mazumder_lu_2010, davies_wild_orchard_sandamirskaya_guerra_joshi_plank_risbud_2021, DBLP:journals/corr/abs-1906-08853}, CSNNs may be ideally suited for deployment in mobile, energy-limited applications, such as BCI.
+As a competitor to the "discriminant analysis" methods, the other popular classification methods in the literature use neural networks and deep neural networks.
+For example, Hernandez, \emph{et al} \cite{hernandez_mozos_ferrandez_antelis_2018} conducted a braking intention study using support vector machines and convolutional neural networks (CNNs) to differentiate normal driving and braking intention EEG signals achieving a reported average accuracy of 71\% and 72\% for support vector machines and CNNs, respectively.
+Nguyen, \emph{et al} \cite{nguyen_chung_2019} compared EEG band power-based and autoregressive-based feature selection methods for braking intent detection using EEG signals as input to a multilayer perceptron neural network, reporting a better accuracy of 91\% with the autoregressive based method.
+Lee, \emph{et al} \cite{lee_kim_lee_2017} used recurrent convolutional neural networks (RCNNs) to predict braking intention from EEG data, achieving an AUC score of 0.86.
+It is evident from the literature that a variety of methods have been used with mixed results.
+Although there are some examples of neural network usage, the use of SNNs for the braking intention EEG decoding problem is noticeably absent.